yafraorg-archive/yapki/README.md

-# YAPKI - Yet another PKI system
+# yafra.org YAPKI - Yet another PKI system

+## Python and OpenSSL/PKI
+This repository holds a RESTful and Web server based on Python, Flask and Eve.
+The server reads data from a MongoDB and the openssl index file.
+It uses AngularJS Material Design frontent.
+In addition several bash shell scripts and Perl scripts are provided.

 Build on top of openssl this is a simple homebrew PKI for you.
-It uses Python Flask backend and AngularJS Material Design frontent.
-In addition several bash shell scripts and Perl scripts are provided.

 [![Build Status](https://api.shippable.com/projects/54f760fd5ab6cc1352923222/badge?branchName=master)](https://app.shippable.com/projects/54f760fd5ab6cc1352923222/builds/latest)

 ## Install